rimmartin/pion-ng/_posts/2015-12-06-echoservice.md

 $PION_PATH/bin/piond -v -p 8080 -d $PION_PATH/share/pion/plugins /echo EchoService
 ```

 and go to browser uri http://localhost:8080/echo to test and view the returned data/document.
-When you make your own on linux make sure the service shared library is missing the lib prefix by sym linking for example:
+When you make your own on linux make sure the service's shared library is missing the lib prefix by sym linking for example:

 ```bash
 ln -sf ./libDescriptionLogicsService.so ./DescriptionLogicsService.so